Couple swimming at Buley Rockhole, Litchfield National Park

 • getaways

 Take a train to the Blue Mountains and make a day of visiting gobsmacking lookouts like Echo Point and wandering along tracks that boast rich Indigenous history.
 Trek the scenic loop of the Grand Canyon track near Blackheath to see world heritage-listed waterfalls, sandstone walls and native plants.
 Or soak in the vibrant shades of flora in the Blue Mountains Botanic Garden in Mount Tomah.
-Take a peek into the Glow Worm Tunnel in Lithgow where the bioluminescent glow of fungus gnats covers the walls and ceilings.
+Take a peek into the Glow Worm Tunnel in Lithgow, where the bioluminescent glow of fungus gnats covers the walls and ceilings.
 Or relax at one of the finest day spas in the Blue Mountains for massages, facials, soak therapies and body wraps.

 How far?
-79km
+79km from Sydney

-Get there by car, it’s about one hour away from Sydney CBD.
+Get there: by car, it’s about one hour away from Sydney CBD.
 Or catch the Blue Mountains line train from Central to Katoomba, then the bus from Katoomba to Echo Point for the lookout.

 10. Perth to Dwellingup